transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Before attempting these steps you should have:
 - Deployed an HSM for your cluster.
 - Created a partition and PIN for the slot.
-- Deployed the HSM proxy for your organization.
+- Deployed the HSM client image or the HSM proxy for your organization.

 Then you are ready to deploy a new CA, peer, or ordering node that uses the HSM.